 A. Maybe.
 Google renders a page, and according to Mueller, it gives the page “a little time to settle down.”
 The pop-up may or may not be crawled.

-Reviews, Structured Data, and Rich Snippets
+SEO Questions About Structured Data and Rich Snippets

 Q. With the new structured data requirements, if I have the wrong or invalid structured data on my website, will it impact my rankings?

-A. No, the new structured data requirements won’t affect the ranking.
+A. No, new structured data requirements won’t affect the ranking.
 However, your pages may not appear in the rich results.
 This may impact how many users clicks to your site.
 This, in turn, may impact your traffic.
 Mueller believes it worthwhile to get these fixed.
 You may need to contact the creator of the (now out-of-date) plug-in for rich snippets to appear.

 No Rich Snippet